vcmi/vcmi/docs/modders/Entities_Format/Hero_Type_Format.md

 		}
 	],

-	// List of skills received by hero
+	// List of skills initially known by hero
 	// Not limited by size - you can add as many skills as you wish "skills" :
 	[